vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Kāṭhakagrhya, pp. 18, 113; and of Vāsudeva, p.
 115.

-Viṣnudharmasūtra, pp. 122–23, Kapilendra, founder of Gajapati
+Viṣṇudharmasūtra, pp. 122–23, Kapilendra, founder of Gajapati

 125; synonyms of, and commenta dynasty, p.
 869.